spart99/ISYE-6704-Course-Project-Predicting-30-Day-Hospital-Readmissions-Using-the-UCI-Diabetes-Dataset/README.md

 ---

-## 💡 Lessons Learned
+## Lessons Learned

 This project highlighted important real-world ML challenges:

 * **Class imbalance can dominate model behavior**
-* High accuracy does NOT mean good performance
+* High accuracy does not mean good performance
 * Real healthcare data is noisy and difficult to model
 * Simpler, interpretable models can be just as effective as complex ones